groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/barcode/UPCA-ods.en.md

         * Create an instance of Signature class providing Ods file supposed to signing as path or memory stream
         * Instantiate SignOptions class and set all demanded data.
-        * Invoke the Signature.Sign passing output Ods file or memory stream
+        * Invoke the Signature.Sign() method passing output Ods file or memory stream

     title_right: "System Requirements"
     content_right: |